investigator

 short bio

-Dietram A. Scheufele is the Taylor-Bascom Chair and Vilas Distinguished Achievement Professor at the University of Wisconsin-Madison and an Investigator in the Morgridge Institute for Research.
+Dietram A. Scheufele is a Principal Investigator in the Morgridge Institute for Research and the Taylor-Bascom Chair and Vilas Distinguished Achievement Professor at the University of Wisconsin-Madison.

 Scheufele's current research examines how algorithmically-curated information environments fundamentally reshape how we all make sense of the world around us.
-His most recent publications have included work on mis- and disinformation, open science, and the societal impacts of emerging technologies like AI and CRISPR.
+His most recent publications have included work on mis- and disinformation, open science, and the societal impacts of emerging technologies like AI and human brain organoids.

 He is an elected member of the American Academy of Arts and Sciences, the German National Academy of Science and Engineering, and the Wisconsin Academy of Sciences, Arts & Letters.
 Scheufele is also an elected fellow of the American Academy of Political & Social Science, the American Association for the Advancement of Science, and the International Communication Association, and a lifetime associate of the U.S. National Research Council.